Lukey1000/PowerShell/README.md

 # PowerShell
-Tools written in powershell for very specific purposes
+Simple PS tools written in powershell for my own use.
+They worked in my environment at a point in time and will remain unchanged unless I need to use them again.